Exercises to Avoid During Pregnancy That Can Harm You & Your Baby

 You see, unfortunately there are a lot of "so-called" prenatal fitness experts willing to give their view in order to make a quick buck.
 This conflicting advice can not only be confusing, but also dangerous.

 So I want to set the record straight to keep you safe throughout your pregnancy.
+And to ensure you follow-on after pregnancy with a safe and effective core rehab program.

 Let's get to it.

-Exercises to Avoid when Pregnant
+Exercises to Avoid during Pregnancy

 1. Any high impact exercise.